 The LaceNews Web Site

-- Over 500 lace-related postcards, arranged and researched by publisher.
+– Over 500 lace-related postcards, arranged and researched by country, and publisher.

 - As many examples of numismatic material that I can find, including coins, medals, paper money, etc., with a lace theme.